 The best resource I’ve ever encountered for robust vocabulary instruction is Bringing Words to Life by Beck and McKeown.
 I read the first edition years ago when I was teaching at a school with a significant number of ELLs, and read the second edition last summer.
 Even if you’ve read the first edition, I recommend picking up the second.
 Both are a quick, fun read, and there is enough new material in the second edition to make it worth perusing.

 So, why is this the best thing I’ve ever read about vocabulary acquisition?
 Well, because Beck and McKeown do a beautiful job of giving you a compelling case for why direct instruction in vocabulary is necessary in the first chapter and the second chapter helps you know which words to spend your time on.
 They categorize words into three Tiers, and suggest focusing instruction on the words in Tier Two, which they describe as “words (that) are likely to appear frequently in a wide variety of texts and in the written and oral language of mature language users”.
+For more on the three tiers, be sure to check out my post on the subject!
 The rest of the book talks about the practicalities of instruction – and hits things that both your students and your administrators will love!
 To get a flavor of their work, check out this pdf of a chapter from another of their books, Vocabulary Instruction, published in 2004.

 My favorite chapter is on differentiation – something that I’m always working to do better.
 Their approach is directly embedded in Response to Intervention, or RTI and also suits my teaching style because the instructional strategies focus on giving students time to talk about the words in different contexts, to build nuanced understanding of word meanings and to give students opportunities to apply the words.